BijoyetaK/sql-challenge/README.md

     -List each employee and their managers in the Sales and Development departments.

+    -List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B

     -List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

 #### references: